University of Alberta: Athletics

 The university has athletic facilities open to both their varsity teams as well as to their students.
 Opened in 2015, the Physical Activity and Wellness (PAW) Centre opened as a partnership between the Students' Union, Graduate Students Association, the Faculty of Kinesiology, Sport, and Recreation, University of Alberta, the Government of Alberta and the Hanson and Wilson Family.
 The PAW Centre encourages healthy lifestyles choices by offering a variety of activities related to wellness.
-Components include a new student fitness centre, sports-related research and lab facilities, a variety of student service spaces as well as the new home of the Steadward Centre, a high-caliber research and program delivery centre for people with disabilities.
+Components include a new student fitness centre, sports-related research and lab facilities, a variety of student service spaces as well as the new home of the Steadward Centre, a high-calibre research and program delivery centre for people with disabilities.
 Foote Field is a multi-sport facility named after its benefactor, Eldon Foote.
 The sports facility is home to the varsity Golden Bears and Pandas track and field, football, soccer and rugby.
 Depending on the sporting event, the field's seating capacity ranges from 1,500 to 3,500.
 Foote Field also hosts the Canadian Athletics Coaching Centre, and had previously hosted events in international athletics competitions, such as the 2001 World Championships in Athletics.
 Other facilities include the Van Vliet Complex, named after Maury Van Vliet, the first director of the Faculty of Physical Education (Now the Faculty of Kinesiology, Sport, and Recreation).
 The facility holds physical activity spaces including; the Clare Drake Arena several gymnasium, an aquatic centre, fitness centres, and courts for racquetball and squash.
 The Saville Community Sports Centre is another multi-sport complex located on the university's campus.
 The centre is also home of the Golden Bears and Pandas basketball, curling, tennis and volleyball teams, and houses the Canadian Curling Association National Training Centre, Tennis Canada High Performance Tennis Development Centre, and Team Ortona Gymnastics.
 The university also operates the Universiade Pavilion, a multi-sport facility constructed for the 1983 Summer Universiade.